docuracy/Locolligo/README.md

 [<img title="Pelagios Network" src="./images/pelagios.svg" height="100" align="left">](https://pelagios.org/)

 *Locolligo* employs standards developed by the [Pelagios Network](https://pelagios.org/), and will (for example) conform datasets for use in the Network's [*Peripleo*](https://github.com/britishlibrary/peripleo) map visualisation and [*Recogito*](https://recogito.pelagios.org/) annotation software, and generate metadata for the submission of datasets to the Network's historical geodata Registry.
-It can be downloaded and run on a standalone PC, tablet, or smartphone, without any dependency on a database or other server infrastructure; basic features will even run without an internet connection.

 >It facilitates the linking of related records (*subjects* and *objects*) based on definable criteria (*predicates*):
 >* between datasets,